arvigeus/AZ-204/README.md

 ## Emojis

-Emojis are used to substitute some common concepts that have same meaning, but different words may be used on the exam.
-Sometimes the correct meaning has to be guessed from the context.
+Emojis are used to represent common concepts with shared meanings.
+However, during the exam, different variations of the same meaning may be utilized.
+In these study notes, emojis may be ambiguous and the correct meaning has to be guessed from the context.

 - ⭐: Recommended
 - ❌: Not recommended / Not Supported